Samuel Dexter (minister)

 Samuel Dexter (October 23, 1700 – January 29, 1755) was a minister from Dedham, Massachusetts.
 He ministered there from May 1724 to 1755.

 Personal life

 Dexter was born in Malden, Massachusetts on October 23, 1700.
-He graduated from Harvard College on 1720 and taught for a few years.
+He graduated from Harvard College in 1720 and taught for a few years.
 On October 23, 1724, he married Catherine Mears of Roxbury.
 Together they had seven sons and four daughters.
 One daughter, Catherine, married the man who followed him in the Dedham pulpit, Jason Haven.
 He had fragile health, an extreme modesty, and "a disposition... to despondency."
 This made his life, he said, "very weary."
 He died January 29, 1755 and is buried in the Old Village Cemetery.

 His son, who shared the name Samuel Dexter, served in the Great and General Court and on the Massachusetts Governor's Council.
 His grandson, also named Samuel Dexter, served in the administrations of John Adams and Thomas Jefferson.

+Dexter Street in Dedham is named for him and his son.